FlyingFathead/catgit/README.md

 You will be prompted for an editor if a default isn't found.
 You can use i.e. `vim`, `nano` etc on Linux, `notepad` on Windows.

 ## Changes
+- `0.10.5` - git checks more robust and verbose now
 - `0.10.4` - added `--editor` flag for sending straight to text editor, checks for editor and asks the user if not found
 - `0.10.3` - improved error catching, absolute paths
 - `0.10.2` - switched to using `tempfile` for better cross-platform compatibility